facelessuser/BracketHighlighter/docs/usage.md

 BH also supports highlighting basic sub brackets `(), [], {}` within supported regex and strings.

 # General Commands
-BH has a couple of additional features built-in.
+BH has a couple of additional features built-in which are found in the command palette.

 ## Toggle Global Enable
 The `bh_toggle_enable` command enables and disables BH globally.